 ‘We recorded one three track demo at Newcastle Arts Centre, I can’t remember us sending it out to anyone.
 Just Say Yes, Heads Gone Crazy and Flesh Starts Creeping – yes we had live fast die young lifestyles then.

 We started recording and drinking at 9.30am.
 We were mortal by the afternoon.
 I fell over the mixing desk.
 The bassist couldn’t nail down his parts.

 The engineer sent us to the pub to stop distracting him any further.
 Years later I found that the engineer took over bass and stood in for him’.

-Then we played with him again in Sunderland about three month later.
-We got chatting after the gig but it quickly became apparent that he didn’t have the first clue who we were and no memory whatsoever of having met us before.
+Then we played with him again in Sunderland about three months later.
+We got chatting after the gig, but it quickly became apparent that he didn’t have the first clue who we were and no memory whatsoever of having met us before.
 Drugs man – just say no kids’.

 Interview by Gary Alikivi June 2018.

 ANGELIC UPSTARTS: The Butchers of Bolingbroke, 1st June 2017.

 Simon Donald, VIZ: The Toon Show, 1st September 2017.